HectorRicardo/simple-music-app/README.md

 This architectural part is used to fulfill Expectation 1, which I repeat here below for convenience:

-> The app's music player should be controllable not only from the app's UI
+> The app's music player should be controllable not only from the app's UI,
-> itself, but also from other places, such as:
+> but also from other places, such as:
 >  - the device's/peripherals' external hardware media buttons
 >  - the notification bar/lock screen (your app should provide a notification
 >    for the player)